baudisgroup/arraymap2ga4ghscripts/README.md

 USAGE: python3 generate.py

-Pre-requirement: create Collection "myvariants" in DB "arraymap"
+Pre-requirement:

-This script will scan the "samples", find all the "HG18 segment"s and put ones with identical localation in one variant.
+* `sudo pip install pymongo`

-identical localation is defined as with the same: Chromosome number, start postion, end postion and alternation type.
+This script will scan the "samples", find all the "HG18 segment"s and put ones with identical type and locaation in one variant.